 A discussion around Autism: Neurodivergent Perspectives

 Essentially, every single brain is different.
-Yes, they look the same from the outside I know, but put them underneath a powerful MRI or microscope and you’re going to find that every neural pathway is different for everyone.
-Now, some brains are very similar and, us neurotypicals we can be very bland sometimes to be honest.
-We see the world in a rather, straightforward, one-of-a-kind way in some ways.
-I shouldn’t bag us out too much; we aren’t that bad, but you get the point.
-But, neurodivergent….my friends with autism…. what if they have a brain that functions different to mine, that isn’t broken, but enables them to see things I don’t, feel things I can’t and experience things I can’t?
-What’s even better is that each neurodivergent is different themselves, so much individuality going on – I love it!
+Yes, they look the same from the outside, but put them underneath a powerful MRI or microscope and you’re going to find that every neural pathway is different for everyone.
+Now, some brains are very similar and people with neurotypical traits can think in some very similar ways.
+They see the world in a rather, straightforward, one-of-a-kind way in some ways.
+But, people with neurodivergent traits….people with autism…. what if they have a brain that functions different to others, that isn’t broken, but enables them to see things that people with neurotypical traits don’t, feel things people with neurotypical traits can’t and experience things that people with neurotypical traits can’t?
+What’s even better is that each person with neurodivergent traits is different themselves, so much individuality going on!
 Do they need some help with things?
-Yes, we all do on some level.
-Do I need to deny who they are to help them?
+Yes, everyone does on some level.
+Do we need to deny who they are to help them?
 No.

 Neurodivergent with Therapy

-So, for all those who are neurodivergent, what does this mean for therapy?
-Well, I am not going to use extreme rewards and punishments to turn you or your child into the perfect “neurotypical”.
-I want you to be an awesome neurodivergent!
-I’m happy to help you acknowledge and accept your feelings, understand your feelings, and find a safe way to manage and express them.
-I’m not going to help you squash them or deny them.
-I will help you understand emotions and behaviours to help you in your relationships with others.
-I will help you explore who you are, autism and all.
-I will help you identify your strengths and how these can be successfully applied to the classroom or workplace.
-For parents of the neurodiverse, I will provide you with strategies to see your child through this journey and make your home as stress-free as possible.
+So, for all those who have neurodivergent traits, what does this mean for therapy from a neurodivergent approach?
+Well, there should be no use of extreme rewards and punishments to turn someone with autism into “neurotypical”.
+We want you to be an awesome neurodivergent!
+Therapy will help someone with autism acknowledge and accept their feelings, understand their feelings, and find a safe way to manage and express them.
+Therapy will not help them squash emotions or deny them.
+Therapy will help someone with autism understand emotions and behaviours to help them in their relationships with others.
+Therapy will help people with autism explore who they are, autism and all.
+Therapy will help people with autism identify their strengths and how these can be successfully applied to the classroom or workplace.
+For parents of an individual with neurodiverse traits, therapy will provide them with strategies to see their child through this journey and make their home as stress-free as possible.